A Window Into The Wilds

 In recent years, and through the trials and tribulations that have accompanied photography's shift to digital, he decidedly embraced the new methods, marrying his traditional photographic training and experiences with new technologies and the 'digital darkroom'.

-Greg has since moved back to his hometown in the North Okanagan area of the province where his interest in photography was first inspired.
-He continues to pursue his passion for photography travelling and planning his next adventure.
+Greg has since moved back to his hometown, where his interest in photography was first inspired.
+He continues to pursue his passion for photography, travelling, and planning his next adventure.